gomorpheus/morpheus-docs/getting_started/ha/HA_Shared_Storage.rst

 ..
 TIP::

-    Backup , Deployments and virtual images can be overridden within the Morpheus-UI.
+    Backups, deployments and virtual images can be overridden within the Morpheus-UI.
 You can find more information on storage here: :ref:`storage`

 To copy the ```morpheus-ui``` directory to the shared storage follow the below steps: